To be supervisor

 A supervisor must be available to his or her doctoral students, to a reasonable degree but not necessarily always, for planned group meetings and discussions, and equally for spontaneous contact at the work place.
 In situations where the supervisor and postgraduate student work at different locations over a longer period than a few months, they should have a mutual agreement for maintaining contact.

-Relationship supervisor – research student
+Relationship supervisor – DOCTORAL student

 When dissension arises, the parties must first try to solve the conflict themselves.
 Should this fail, the head of the department in his/her role as works manager bears primary responsibility.
 If the conflict is judged to have a basis in serious personal incompatibility, a choice of alternative supervisor should be considered.
 If the dissension is based on scientific disagreement or priority claims, then mediation with an impartial outsider should be sought first.
-Since the postgraduate student can feel him-/herself to be at a formal disadvantage, it is important to check the impartiality of this moderator very carefully.
+Since the doctoral student can feel him-/herself to be at a formal disadvantage, it is important to check the impartiality of this moderator very carefully.

-Sometimes too close a personal relationship develops between a supervisor and a research student during the postgraduate period.
-Since the supervisor has to make formal decisions concerning the student’s education and that of his/her colleagues, a conflict of interest arises, and the student must therefore be appointed a new supervisor without delay.
+Sometimes too close a personal relationship develops between a supervisor and a doctoral student during the postgraduate period.
+Since the supervisor has to make formal decisions concerning the student’s education and that of his/her colleagues, a conflict of interest arises, and the doctoral student must therefore be appointed a new supervisor without delay.

 If a dissertation fails to be approved, it is the supervisor’s responsibility to immediately notify the university’s digital publishing section firstname.lastname@example.org, so that all information about the dissertation can be erased from both the electronic dissertation register and the national library catalogue LIBRIS, which will automatically alter local library catalogues.